XYOracleNetwork-v1/web-developer.xyo.network-react/docs/diviner.md

 `Do you want to start the node after configuration is complete?
 (Y/n) · true`

 ## Congratulations!
 You have now started an XYO Diviner!

+**This is just the beginning, now go to our [Archivist App Guide](https://developers.xyo.network/docs/en/archivist/) to start up an Archivist!**
+- When you do, you'll be able to have a conversation between these two XYO nodes and execute queries!